Thumbprint Cookies – Delicious buttery shortbread cookies filled with strawberry jam. Great cookies to make during the holiday season.

 - Flour: Of course!

 One thing I have found is that the amount of flour you need can vary depending on where you make them and the weather.
-I live in the sate of Colorado which is extremely dry, so when I make them at home I tend to use about 2 cups of flour.
-However, when I make them in a environment where there is a higher level of humidity, I tend to use more.
+I live in the state of Colorado which is extremely dry, so when I make them at home I tend to use about 2 cups of flour.
+However, when I make them in an environment where there is a higher level of humidity, I tend to use more.
 In any case, you can fix your dough by either adding a little bit of milk to make it less crumbly or adding more flour if it’s too sticky and wet.

 A FEW TIPS

-- Make sure to pre-heat your oven.
+- Make sure to preheat your oven.
 This should always be done when baking.
 If your oven does not have the pre-heating option, you can set it to the desired temperature and wait about 15-20 minutes before baking.